Deepak91168/ResearchPaperPublisher/README.md

-# TurnUp- Research Paper Publisher
+# TurnUp - Research Paper Publisher

 A Web App for the publishing of the Research Papers all over the World.